Freeport’s Grasberg Mine: A Festering Sore in the Heart of West Papua

 Freeport's mining concession in Grasberg, West Papua. |

-In February 2024, the Global Legal Action Network (GLAN) filed a lawsuit in the UK High Court against the London Metal Exchange (LME) over dirty metals from Freeport Grasberg mine in Indonesian-occupied West Papua.
+In February 2024, the Global Legal Action Network (GLAN) filed a lawsuit in the UK High Court against the London Metal Exchange (LME) over the trade of so-called "dirty metals" originating from the Freeport Grasberg mine in Indonesian-occupied West Papua.

 Map showing the location of Freeport's Grasberg mine (Map courtesy of IIED) |